 About four hours from Berkeley, Avila Beach is a tiny town on the Central Coast.
 We recently stayed in a condo just steps away from the boardwalk and beach and were charmed by this sweet place.
 Read on for a list of things to do in Avila Beach.

 Things to Do With Kids In Avila Beach

 The Beach.
 Avila Beach is in San Luis Obispo County and, if you’ve heard of Pismo Beach, is pretty much the same place.
 Avila is simply smaller than Pismo and features its own beach with soft sand and small waves for boogie boarding.

 The Boardwalk.
-Front Street is a strip of cafes with ice cream counters, donuts, gift shops, and restaurants that are accomodating take-away or outdoor dining.
-The pizza place has posted its menu outdoors so that you can call in your order and pick-up without going inside.
+Front Street is a strip of cafes with ice cream counters, donuts, gift shops, and restaurants.
+One night, we ordered pizza and carried it upstairs to our condo.

 Avila Valley Barn.
 This family-friendly farm gets decked out for whatever season it is: pumpkins and apples in the fall, Christmas holidays, adorable chicks at Easter.
 You can walk into the fields and pick pesticide-free produce (whatever’s in season).
 The onsite shop and bakery are charming and packed with local goodies.
-Hayrides and pony rides will resume June 17 and 18, respectively.
+Hayrides and pony rides take place during warm weather.

 Avila Hot Springs.
 This unique swimming pool (with waterslides!) is naturally heated via a nearby hot spring.
 Thermal hot pools allow kids 8 and up to soak.
 Onsite tent cabins mean you can stay at the Hot Springs and ride your bike a couple of miles along the Bob Jones Trail to Avila Beach for an affordable vacation.